faasm/faasm/README.md

 # Quick start

 You can start a simple Faasm runtime using the `docker-compose.yml` file in the root of the project.
-This creates a couple of worker instances as well as an upload endpoint for receiving function data and state.
+This creates a couple of worker instances as well as an upload endpoint for receiving functions and state.
 There is also a Redis container used for communication between the workers.

 You can start it by running: